himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 Comments = "True"
 +++

-Intro talking about how I love and use nativefier... but it's a pain to setup.
+Many applications we use today are just fancy web pages wrapped up in a desktop shell.
+Most people even skip the shell and just run 'webapps' as another tab in the web browser.
+Personally, I prefer to have dedicated app windows opened for my essential tools.
+So, I love [nativefier]() to create desktop versions of my favorite web tools.
+My only problem with it... is that it can be a pain to setup.
+Lets fix that.

 <!--more-->

 ## How I use nativefier

-Many applications we use today are really just fancy web pages wrapped up in a desktop shell.
-Some even forego the deskop wrapper and are straigt webapps used in the web browser.
-Personally, I prefer to have dedicated apps windows opened for my essential computing tools, rather than browsing through a bunch of tabs in the browser.

 So, I use nativefier.
 This is particularly being a linux user.
 While MacOS has some applications in the AppStore that I don't have an equivelant for, they are